barretthafner/learning/README.md

 # Learning
-A repository of my code explorations, experiment, tutorial series and projects that I have done to learn various forms for human-to-computer languages.
+A repository of the explorations, experiments, lessons, and projects that I have done to learn various forms of human-to-computer languages.